mouseless/baked/unreleased.md

 - `useFormat` shorteners was not working for negative values, fixed
 - `Ui` layer now provides `UsingLocaleDictionary` and `UsingNewLocale` helpers for adding and tracking locale keys for generated page descriptors
+- UI components from different page but same route was having state conflicts, fixed

 ## Library Upgrades